vohoang2005/Newsletter-Signup/README.md

 ## How to Sign Up:
 * You can sign up by going to this Heroku link: https://dry-waters-07351.herokuapp.com/
+(signup will not work as API is disabled).

 ## Attached is a Video for how to sign up!